MODNet -- accurate and interpretable property predictions for limited materials datasets by feature selection and joint-learning: Results

 MODNet systematically outperforms MEGNet and SISSO when the number of training samples is small, typically below $\sim$4\,000 samples, even when using transfer learning.
 In contrast, for the large datasets containing the formation energy and the band gap, MEGNet (even without transfer learning) leads to the lowest prediction error.
 SISSO was found to systematically result in higher errors, and does not show significant improvement when increasing the training size.

-These simple tests show that depending on the amount of available data, a clear distinction should be made between feature- and graph-based models.
+Depending on the amount of available data, a clear distinction should thus be made between feature- and graph-based models.
 The former should be preferred for small to medium datasets, while the latter should be left for large datasets, as it will be confirmed for the vibrational properties.

-For the second case study, the dataset only includes 1\,245 materials for which the vibrational properties have been computed~\cite{petrettoHighthroughputDensityfunctionalPerturbation2018}.
+For the second case study, i.e. multi-target learning, the dataset only includes 1\,245 materials for which the vibrational properties have been computed~\cite{petrettoHighthroughputDensityfunctionalPerturbation2018}.

-Fig.~\ref{fig:samp_analysis} shows the absolute error distribution on the vibrational entropy at 305K ($S_{305K}$) at three training sizes (200, 500, and 1100 samples) for different strategies, for a systematic identical test set of 145 samples.
-Furthermore, Fig.~S10 in the Supplemental Material~\cite{supplemental} reports the test MAEs as a function of the training size for the same different strategies.
+Figure~\ref{fig:samp_analysis} shows the absolute error distribution on the vibrational entropy at 305K ($S_{305K}$) at three training sizes (200, 500, and 1100 samples) for different strategies, for a systematic identical test set of 145 samples.
+Furthermore, Supplementary Figure~7 reports the test MAEs as a function of the training size for the same different strategies.
 MODNet is compared with a Random Forest (RF) learned on the composition alone (i.e. a vector representing the elemental stoichiometry) similar to a previous work relying on 300 vibrational data~\cite{legrainHowChemicalComposition2017}.
 This strategy is referred to as c-RF in order to distinguish it from another strategy, labeled RF, which consists in a RF learned on all computed features (covering compositional and structural features).
 Note that, for both c-RF and RF, performing feature selection on the input space has no effect on the results as a RF intrinsically selects optimal features while learning.
 This strategy can be seen as the baseline performance.
 The state-of-the art methods MEGNet \emph{with transfer learning} (i.e. using the embedding trained from the formation energy) and SISSO are also used in the comparison.
 Another strategy, labelled AllNet, is considered which consists of a single-output feedforward neural network, taking \emph{all} computed features into account.
 Finally, the results obtained with m-MODNet and m-SISSO, taking all thermodynamic data and formation energies, are also reported.